Introduction to the Worldview Dimension of Gaia Education’s course in ‘Design for Sustainability’

 Many of the scientific discoveries of the last century have opened the possibility of a new synthesis of science and spirituality, that connects all of humanity and the rest of life to the mystery of our existence as co-creative participants of a continuously transforming universe.
 This emerging synthesis of science and spirituality is offering cultural guidance based on knowledge and wisdom, informed by reason, intuition, and inspiration.

 Thus, in addition to offering numerous explanations for the vast, unseen, sublime dimensions of life, spiritual and cultural traditions the world over have distinct practical and instrumental value in sustaining their peoples over time.
-And so — in contrast to most other educational programs that prefer to sidestep or ignore the sensitive issues of spirituality and meaning-making — the worldview dimension is an important part of a whole systems understanding of sustainability and therefore an integral component of the Gaia Education Design for Sustainability (GEDS) course.
+And so — in contrast to most other educational programs that prefer to sidestep or ignore the sensitive issues of spirituality and meaning-making — the Worldview dimension is an important part of a whole-systems understanding of sustainability and therefore an integral component of the Gaia Education Design for Sustainability (GEDS) course.

 We will look at a number of related issues, such as the nature of worldviews in general and in particular the shift in the culturally dominant worldview which is currently underway; the transformation of consciousness at the personal level of spiritual practices; the need to see humankind as an integral part of nature if we are to find long-term solutions to the above-mentioned problems; the connection between planetary and individual health; the daily practice of socially and ecologically engaged spirituality; the relation between science and religion; and the creative power of positive visions of our common future.

 An understanding of all of these topics is vital to anyone who wishes to contribute actively to what may well be the greatest shift in worldviews in all of human history.
-After millennia of primary participation (in which humans saw themselves as part of nature), we have unleashed unprecedented scientific and technological innovation in a relatively short period since the scientific resolution and the enlightenment (in which humanity saw itself as separate from and above the rest of nature — the narrative of separation).
+After millennia of primary participation (in which humans saw themselves as part of nature), we have unleashed unprecedented scientific and technological innovation in a relatively short period since the scientific revolution and the enlightenment (in which humanity saw itself as separate from and above the rest of nature — the narrative of separation).

-Now we are challenged to integrate the wealth of knowledge and capability that this remarkable period has brought us into a new narrative of interbeing — a synthesis of ancient wisdom of our interconnectedness and interdependence with modern science and technology.
+Now we are challenged to integrate the wealth of knowledge and capability that this remarkable period has brought us into a new narrative of interbeing — a synthesis of the ancient wisdom of our interconnectedness and interdependence with modern science and technology.
 We are moving into a new phase in the evolution of consciousness and a new ear of life on planet Earth.

 — — —